code-blessing/sourceamazing/README.md

 </sourceamazing>

 ```
-The employees written in the XML file(s) is read and provided
+The employees written in the XML file(s) are read and provided in kotlin/java
-dynamically as implementations of the kotlin/java interfaces.
+dynamically as implementations of the handwritten interfaces.
 You can
-access this data model in your Java/Kotlin application.
+access this data model in your Java/Kotlin application by using the methods
+annotated with @Query...
+(QueryFacetValue, @QueryConcepts, ...)

 ### Write data as Kotlin Builders or DSLs